sethyvenatem/blockchain_story/README.md

 - It is a proof of concept.
 If it's possible to code, then the rules make sense and can be implemented.
 - It makes it easier for participants to participate.
 There is no need to code.
 Just use this implementation.
-- It has teaches all the basics of blockchain technology.
+- It teaches all the basics of blockchain technology.
 - It provides a formal and precise definition of the blockchain ant its rules.

 The repository provides all the tools necessary to participate in the story-writing: One script to digitally sign the chapter to be validated (chapter\_signature.py), one script to validate the chapter and add it to the blockchain (mining.py) and one script to make sure that any given blockchain has not been tampered with and follows the rules set up at the beginning (checks.py).
 The third script also creates an easily readable *.txt file with only the story content.
 The story does not have to be written in English.
 The encoding is utf8.
 This implementation was however not tested with special characters.